-STREAMS is funded by the National Heart, Lung, and Blood Institute of the National Institutes of Health to encourage members of under-represented minority groups and students with disabilities to choose careers in cardiovascular-related research.
+The STREAMS (Short-Term Training Program to Increase Diversity in Health-Related Research) program can help put you on the road to a career in biomedical sciences research.
+Funded by the National Heart, Lung, and Blood Institute of the National Institutes of Health, STREAMS encourages members of underrepresented minority groups and students with disabilities to choose careers in cardiovascular-related research.